 Note: No need for adaptation of the number methods is foreseen.

-(a) PN measurement equipment – HD and LD
+PN measurement equipment – HD and LD

 Existing PMP PN measurement equipment d50 reduction.

 Monitoring the implementation of the modified procedures with reduced d50 and check in particular the robustness of the procedures in specific cases (e.g. regeneration events, effect of different fuels, crankcase emissions,…)